Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 Dpdl-sample-Apps

-Dpdl provides API functions to load and access java objects and methods of the underlying java JVM JRE platform and of any other external java libraries.
+Dpdl provides API functions to load and access java objects and methods of the underlying JVM platform and of any other external java libraries.
 This allows to use a broad set of API’s within Dpdl.

 This is a sample Dpdl app implementing a 3D model visualization of chemical molecules using the JavaFX library.
 The model can be rotated freely with mouse events.